New York Times Asked Twitter for Tips on Spotting Fake News

 Self-awareness.
 If only it came in a green-recycled box from Whole Foods.
 Today The New York Times submitted this little number in an effort to reign champion supreme for who could have the dumbest thing to say on Twitter:

 The New York Times needs your help.
-We’re looking for false information being spread deliberately to confuse, mislead, or influence voters ahead of the 2018 midterm elections. https://t.co/p3eeW5fnGm
+We’re looking for false information being spread deliberately to confuse, misle… https://t.co/WpRKYgT79C— The New York Times (@The New York Times) 1537288128.0

 Yes, that New York Times asked for tips in effort to root out fake news.